 Entrepreneur Competence Model

 Someone’s personality can be measured in many ways, but the most common ones are with a personality test or an assessment.
-Back in the days, these tests were issued by a test publisher and you had to visit an assessment centre, but nowadays with the internet there are many more tests to find just a click away.
-Most of them are a free test, but they lack a reliable and well-researched foundation.
+Back in the day, these tests were issued by a test publisher and you had to visit an assessment center, but nowadays with the internet, there are many more tests to find just a click away.
+Most of them are free tests, but they lack a reliable and well-researched foundation.
 So, they are not reliable!
 It can easily lead to the wrong conclusion and do much harm.
 So, it would be best if you always looked for psychometric tests that are scientifically based and evaluated.

 For example, the E-Scan measures entrepreneurial competence accurately.
 Hence, it gives instant insight into the entrepreneurial mindset and potential to grow.

 Human recourses mostly use psychometric tests to assess if someone fits a job description and if the candidate matches the culture of a company.
 So, in a recruitment process, these tests often predict job performance.
 At least that is the idea.
 However, to be able to use a test, the employer or recruiter needs training and accreditation.
 Furthermore, coaches of all kinds use these psychometric assessment tests, too, to get an accurate psychometric measurement of their client’s entrepreneurial personality.

 To assess someone’s individual ability, strengths, and weaknesses, you need a well-researched and validated psychometric test.
 Hence, it helps the assessor to get a clear picture of their personality, quickly and accurately.
 Consequently, without it, it would fall back to the very subjective gut feeling and false positives.

 Most people lack self-knowledge.
 They quickly overestimate their strong points and fail to mention more than three weak points.
 Weak spots that are, in a way, strong points, like: I can be very dominant, with which they also imply that they have a strong personality.